ovh/public-cloud-examples/examples/01/README.md

 }
 ```

-- name: The subnet name.
+- `name`: The subnet name.

-- cidr: The subnet networking range, CIDR format.
+- `cidr`: The subnet networking range, CIDR format.

-- dhcp_start: The first IP address of the DHCP range.
+- `dhcp_start`: The first IP address of the DHCP range.

-- dhcp_end: The last IP address of the DHCP range.
+- `dhcp_end`: The last IP address of the DHCP range.

 #### Virtual Router